Marki957/twrp_device_zuk_z2_plus/README.md

-TWRP device configuration for ZUK Z2 (Plus)
+SHRP device configuration for ZUK Z2 (Plus)
 ==============
-For building TWRP only
+For building SHRP only